-During fiscal 2021, the Committee did not analyze executive compensation at any group of peer companies as a nominal approximately 3% merit increase was given to all Named Executive Officers and their cash incentive target percentages were voluntarily reduced in fiscal 2021.
+During fiscal 2022, the Committee did not analyze executive compensation at any group of peer companies as a 3-5% merit increase was given to all Named Executive Officers and their cash incentive target percentages (which percentages are based on such executive officer's base compensation) were voluntarily reduced in fiscal 2022 for Mr. Richardson, Ms. Diddell and Mr. Ben, in keeping with prior years' practices.

 Role of Compensation Consultants.
 The Compensation Committee has the authority under its charter to retain compensation consultants to assist in the evaluation of executive officer compensation and benefits, and to approve the consultants' fees and other retention terms.
-However, the Company and the Compensation Committee have not historically engaged compensation consultants in determining Named Executive Officer compensation.
+However, the Company and the Compensation Committee have not historically engaged compensation consultants in reviewing the Company's compensation program or practices or determining Named Executive Officer compensation.
 Instead, the Compensation Committee utilizes publicly available information and informal surveys from professional human resource organizations when determining executive compensation.
-The Compensation Committee did not retain a compensation consultant during fiscal 2021.
+The Compensation Committee did not retain a compensation consultant during fiscal 2022.